Skip to content

 CCBC’s Early College Access Programs (ECAP) give ambitious students like you the opportunity to earn college credit in high school.

-ECAP can help you discover career options and prepare for college life, all while saving you time and money.
-The best part—ECAP is open to all 9-12th grade Maryland residents, including students in homeschool, public and private high schools!
+Discover career options and prepare for college life, all while saving you time and money.
+The best part — ECAP is open to all Maryland residents in grades nine through 12, including public, private and homeschool students.

-If you are an 8th grade student in a Gifted and Talented program, you can also take CCBC classes before starting high school!
+Are you an eighth grader in a Gifted and Talented program?
+You can start taking CCBC classes before high school begins.

 Discover the benefits